NuKeeperDotNet/NuKeeper-AzureDevops-extension/README.md

 It's up to the user to schedule the pipeline in whatever is correct for there solution.

-### Current status

-The extension current only supports the `repo` command.
-For a list of what is supported please see the [configuration page](https://github.com/NuKeeperDotNet/NuKeeper/wiki/Configuration#options)

 ### Acknowledgements

 Initial ground work done by [Manuel Riezebosch](https://github.com/riezebosch)